hammerlab/ketrew/src/doc/The_Configuration_File.md

 [database]
   # The path to the database (mandatory):
   path = "/path/to/some/file"
-  # What is the 'master-key' of the state inside the database
-  # (normal users should not change that):
+  # Normal users should not change that:
   state-key = "some-string"

 [server]